-The Dust Bowl: Environmental Disaster in the American Imagination
+The Dust Bowl: Environmental Disaster and the American Imagination

 It is the worst man-made environmental disaster in American history.
 Between 1915 and 1930, farmers plowed up one of the greatest grasslands on planet Earth, an ecosystem that had lasted for millennia.
 When a prolonged drought hit the region, this ecosystem, stripped of its vegetative cover, grasses which had fed megafauna from wooly mammoths to bison to cattle, devolved into a desert of blowing sand and twenty-foot dunes.
 Mile-high storms blowing dust the consistency of flour raged every spring.
 People believed that Judgment Day was near; what else could explain such a nightmarish deathscape?